JoseSK999/floresta-docs/src/ch07-01-reading-and-writing-messages.md

 }
 ```

-We see two kinds of messages that we get from the transport component: standard messages (`bitcoin::p2p::message::NetworkMessage`) and block messages (the `UtreexoBlock` we have mentioned).

-The `read_message` method, implemented in _transport.rs_ will actually read all the data from the peer, using either the v1 or v2 transport protocols.
+The `read_message` method, implemented in _transport.rs_, will actually read all the data from the peer, using either the v1 or v2 transport protocols.

 ### Writing Messages